Fourth Anglo-Dutch War: Aftermath

 The war proved a disaster for the Netherlands, particularly economically.
 It also proved to be confirmation of the weakening of Dutch power in the 18th century.
 In the immediate aftermath of the war, the bad result was blamed on the stadholder's mismanagement (if not worse) by his opponents, who coalesced into the Patriot party.
 These managed for a while to roll back a number of the reforms of the revolution of 1747, strongly diminishing his powers.
-However, this Patriot revolt was suppressed in 1787 by Prussian and British intervention.
+However, the Patriot revolt was suppressed by the Prussian invasion of Holland in 1787.
 The Patriots were driven abroad, but returned in 1795 with the help of the French revolutionary armies and established a Batavian Republic in place of the old Dutch Republic.
 The Low Countries remained central to British strategic thinking, and they sent expeditionary forces to the Netherlands in 1793, 1799, and 1809.
 The war caused severe damage to the VOC, which already in a severe crisis, was to go bankrupt just a few years later.